Fix: Spring Boot @Transactional Not Rolling Back — Transaction Committed Despite Exception

 JPA lazy loading after transaction ends — accessing a lazy-loaded collection after the @Transactional method returns throws LazyInitializationException.
 Either fetch eagerly (JOIN FETCH), use @Transactional(readOnly = true) on the calling service, or use an OpenEntityManagerInViewFilter.

-For related Spring issues, see Fix: Spring Boot DataSource Failed to Configure and Fix: Spring Boot Port Already in Use.
+For related Spring issues, see Fix: Spring Boot DataSource Failed to Configure, Fix: Spring Data JPA Query Not Working, Fix: Spring Boot Test Not Working, and Fix: Java Hibernate LazyInitializationException.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.